-Egypt's aquaculture production estimated over 705,490 tons in 2009 as the largest of any African country and 11th in the global production and the importance of this sector as it is providing a cheap source of protein for the Egyptian people (Macfadyen et al.,2011; Sadek, 2013).
-Fisheries represent an important sector in the Egyptian national income structure.
+Egypt's aquaculture production were estimated over 705,490 tones in 2009 as the largest of any African country and 11th in the global production and the importance of this sector as it is providing a cheap source of protein forthe Egyptian people (Macfadyen et al.,2011; Sadek, 2013).Fisheries represent an important sector in the Egyptian national income structure.
 In the fisheries economy, marine fishes represent the major investment choices for the national fishermen.
 Marine fishes are liable to variable number of environmental stressors, including chemical, natural and biological invaders.
-Such stressors are the main predisposing factors for the chronic immunosuppression of marine aquatic animals in the affected marine habitat.
-As an ultimate fate for the staggering immunosuppression of fishes, bacterial invasion will be the most probable event (Ellis, 1999).
-Further, the bacterial invasion of any marine species could possibly exacerbate under the triggering effect of the fluctuating climatic changes (Wedemeyer, 1996).
-Outbreaks of bacterial diseases are largely responsible for the high mortality of wild and farm-cultured fish causes severe economic losses to fish farms (Olsson et al., 1998).
-Recently, vibriosis as an important pathogenic cause for outbreaks in Egyptian aquaculture industry was recorded in many studies (Abd El-Galil and Mohamed, 2012; Abd-Elghany and Sallam, 2013; Abdel-Aziz et al., 2013; Eissa et al., 2013; El-Hady et al., 2015).
-Vibriosis is a human illness caused by pathogenic species of the family Vibrionaceae (CDC 2016).
+Such stressors are the main predisposing factors for the chronic immunosuppression of marine aquatic animals in the affectedmarine habitat.
+As an ultimate fate for the staggering immunosuppression of fishes, bacterial invasion will be the most probable event (Ellis, 1999).Further, the bacterial invasion of any marine species could possibly exacerbate under the triggering effect of the fluctuating climatic changes (Wedemever, 1996).
+Outbreaks of bacterial diseases are largely responsible for the high mortality of wild and farm-cultured fish.causes severe economic losses to fish farms (Olsson et al., 1998)Recently, vibriosis as an important pathogenic cause for outbreaks in Egyptian aquaculture industry was recorded in many studies (Abd El-Galil and Mohamed, 2012; Abd-Elghanyand Sallam, 2013; Abdel-Aziz et al., 2013; Eissa et al., 2013 ; El-Hady et al.,2015).
+Vibriosis is a human illness caused by pathogenic species of the family Vibrionaceae(CDC 2016).
 The genus Vibrio comprises more than 45 species, most of which are widely distributed in marine environment.
-The Vibrio species affected all type of fish of either marine or fresh water fish all over the world in different areas of Asia, America, Australia, Africa and Europe (Reham, 2009).
+The Vibrio species affected all typeof fish of either marine or freshwater fish all over the world in different areas ofAsia, America, Australia, Africa and Europe (Reham, 2009).
 Vibrio alginolyticus and Vibrio parahemolyticus are responsible for mass mortalities among fish stocks in many marine fish farms throughout the Mediterranean area and severe economic losses in aquaculture worldwide (Snoussi et al., 2008).
-According to Marhual et al., (2010) Letchumanan et al., (2015).
-Vibrio and alginolyticus and Vibrio parahaemolyticus are important halophilic Gram negative pathogens, non-spore forming, curved rod shaped bacterium which cause serious episode to marine fish and shellfish and also naturally lives in marine environments worldwide.
-Gastroenteritis caused by V. parahaemolyticus is mainly characterized by reddish watery bloody diarrhea Washed", abdominal cramps, nausea. vomiting, headache and low grade fever (Honda and lida., 1993).
-Isolation and identification of Vibrio can be made by using thio sulphate citrate bile salt sucrose agar (TCBS) which is the primary plating medium universally used for the selective isolation of vibrios such as Vibrio alginolyticus and V. parahaemolyticus from a variety of clinical and nonclinical specimens.
+According to Marhual et al., (2010) and Letchumanan et al., (2015).
+Vibrio alginolyticus and Vibrio parahaemolyticus are important halophilic Gram negative pathogens, non-spore forming, curved rod shaped bacterium which cause serious episode and shellfish tomarine fish and also naturallylives in marine environments worldwide.
+Gastroenteritis caused by V. parahaemolyticus is mainly characterized by diarrhea reddish watery bloody "Meat

+Washed", abdominal cramps. nausea. vomiting, headache and low grade fever lida., (Honda and 1993).
+Isolation andidentification of Vibriocan be made by using thiosulphate citrate bile salt sucrose agar (TCBS) which is the primary plating medium universally used for the selective of vibrios such isolation as Vibrio alginolyticus and V. parahaemolyticus from a variety of clinical and nonclinical specimens.
 The later produces non-sucrose fermenting typical round (2-3 mm in diameter), green or blue center colonies on TCBS Agar (Elliot et al., 1992).

-This study aimed to conduct phenotypic and genotypic identification of Vibrios isolated from marine fishes and to evaluate the seasonal prevalence of bacterial isolates among the examined fishes.
+Thisstudy aimed to conduct phenotypic and genotypic identification of Vibrios isolated from marine fishes and to evaluate the seasonal prevalence of bacterial isolates among the examined fishes.